oscar6688/oscar6688/README.md

 Hi there! 👋 My name is Oscar Li.
 =============================

-Data Science & Statistics @ UC Berkeley
+Data Science, Statistics @ UC Berkeley
 ----------------------------------------

 I am a rising senior studying Data Science and Statistics at UC Berkeley with an emphasis on Machine Learning, Data Analytics, and Data Engineering.
 Some topics I have been exploring outside of my studies are software engineering, business analytics, and iOS/web development.